The full-sky Spherical Fourier-Bessel power spectrum in general relativity: Spherical Fourier-Bessel Power Spectrum

 As a first benchmark case, the spherical power spectrum $\mathcal{S}_\ell(k,k')$ is computed for a survey modeled with a Gaussian selection function

 where $z_0(r_0) = 1$.
-The left panel of Figure~\ref{fig:sfbintro} shows the diagonal spherical power spectra $\mathcal{S}_\ell(k,k)$ of the matter density $\delta_m$, the RSD term and the shot noise $\mathcal{N}_\ell(k,k)$ at $\ell=2$.
+The left panel of Fig.~\ref{fig:sfbintro} shows the diagonal spherical power spectra $\mathcal{S}_\ell(k,k)$ of the matter density $\delta_m$, the redshift-space distortion (RSD) term and the shot noise $\mathcal{N}_\ell(k,k)$ at $\ell=2$.
 In the Figure, the spherical power spectrum and shot noise are normalized as in~\cite{YD13} by computing their small-scale limit for the specific choice template selection function.
-In the following Sections, the power spectrum is computed in full generality for all the selection and window functions employed.
+In the following sections, the power spectrum is computed in full generality for all the selection and window functions employed.

 For comparison, the matter density power spectrum $P_m(k)$ is also plotted.
 Note that since $P_m(k)$ is isotropic, the matter density contribution $\mathcal{S}^{\delta_m}_\ell(k,k)$ is independent of angular multipole $\ell$ and at small scales $P_m(k)\sim \mathcal{S}^\delta_\ell(k,k)$ is almost retrieved, although the power is damped for the $\delta_m$ component.
-The mismatch is due to the redshift evolution of the integrated quantities in equation~\eqref{sphmult}, since the averaging is done over a range of redshifts.
+The mismatch is due to the redshift evolution of the integrated quantities in Eq.~\eqref{sphmult}, since the averaging is done over a range of redshifts.

 On the other hand, the RSD component has a slight increase in amplitude with respect to its three-dimensional counterpart $P_\mathrm{RSD}(k,\mu_k=1)$ (where $\mu_k=\hat{\mathbf{x}}\cdot\hat{\mathbf{k}}$ and $\mathbf{x}$ is the single line of sight direction).
-This is due to the integration of the weight function defined as (cfr. equation~\eqref{GR_eff})
+This is due to the integration of the weight function defined as (cf. Eq.~\eqref{GR_eff})